andrasq/node-qrpc/Readme.md

 Retrieval is getting multiple responses for one request, for chunked data fetching.
 These tests make one call for every 10,000 responses, one data item (or one Buffer) per response.

+The logging benchmark ships 200-byte log lines to the server with one-way messages, and every 250 lines makes a round-trip rpc call to sync them, ie to ensure that all preceding lines have been successfully received and persisted.  `qrpc` servers process calls in transmission order, so for the sync to have been received all preceding calls must have been received as well.

+Note that the logging test uses `socket.setNoDelay()` to turn off the Nagle algorithm on the client side.
+With Nagle enbaled, only 25 sync calls get through per second, ie the throughput drops from 200k lines/sec to 25 * 250 = 6.25k lines/sec.

 Qrpc Server